Emma Louise

-Emma Louise Lobb (born 16 July 1991), who performs as Emma Louise, is an Australian indie pop singer-songwriter from Cairns.
+Emma Louise Lobb (born 16 July 1991), known professionally as Emma Louise, is an Australian singer-songwriter.
 She is best known for her 2011 debut single "Jungle".
 Two studio albums, Vs Head vs Heart (March 2013) and Supercry (July 2016), have reached the ARIA Albums Chart top 15.
 At the ARIA Music Awards of 2013 she was nominated for Best Female Artist.

 Biography

 1991–2012: Early life and EPs

-Emma Louise Lobb, was born in July 1991, she grew up in Cairns.
+Emma Louise Lobb was born in July 1991.
+She grew up in Cairns.
 Lobb told ABC news "My dad bought me my first guitar when I was six and I wrote my first song when I was in grade nine, which was about a dog.
 I started to write serious songs… when I was in grade ten."